Lab Members

 Michael earned his BSc in Molecular, Cellular, and Developmental Biology at the University of Washington in 2022.
 Michael relocated to the UK with the Johnson Laboratory in 2023.
 His primary areas of research expertise are primary cell culture, live cell assays, and biochemical analyses, with his work focused on probing the interactions between mitochondria and volatile anaesthetics.

-• Elizaveta Olkhova, PhD
+• Elizaveta Olkhova BSc, PhD

 Liza earned an undergraduate degree in BSc (Hons) Pharmacology (2017) and Masters in Neuroscience (2018) at Newcastle University.
 She was awarded a Newcastle University Overseas Research Scholarship (NU-ORS) to pursue her PhD in Biosciences at the Wellcome Centre for Mitochondrial Research, which occurred between 2018 and 2022.
 In 2022, Liza started a post-doc under the supervision of Professor Grainne Gorman.
 Between January and April 2024, she completed a sabbatical placement at K. G. Jebsen Center for Parkinson's Disease, Neuro-Sys Med Center, at the University of Bergen under the supervision of Professor Charalampos Tzoulis.
 This international laboratory placement was funded by EMBO Scientific Exchange Grant scheme.